MrValdez/arwing/README.txt

 Because I neglected the camera code AND I didn't use a proper Perspective matrix, I basically can't put up a skybox.
 Oh well.

+....I had that itch again and I've added simple stars (more like dusts, actually) to the background.
+Yay.

 -----

 Arwing model downloaded from: http://www.models-resource.com/gamecube/starfoxassault/model/8646.
 The readme claim that its a ripped model.